SmoothHacker/Tuscan-Leather/README.md

 A Linux Kernel Snapshot Fuzzer using KVM.

-Late Registration is the name for a Linux Kernel snapshot fuzzer.
-The goal for this project is to be able to fuzz complex functionality of the Linux Kernel that would ordinarily require time consuming environment setup that would be difficult to reproduce solely using coverage based fuzzing techniques.
+Tuscan Leather is a Linux Kernel snapshot fuzzer.
+The goal for this project is to be able to fuzz kernel systems that would ordinarily require time-consuming environment setup that would be difficult to reproduce solely using unsupervised coverage based fuzzing.
 To aid us in this project we will use the [Kernel Virtual Machine Platform](https://www.linux-kvm.org/page/Main_Page) (KVM) to create our virtual machines.
-The design of the fuzzer component of this project will be based on LibFuzzer where the developer has to define the fuzzing environment through the use of a C program acting as an initrd and an ioctl-based API provided by the OS Handler character device driver.
+The design of the fuzzer component of this project will be based on LibFuzzer where the developer has to define the fuzzing environment through the use of a C program acting as an initrd and an ioctl-based API provided by the OS Handler device driver.

 ## Usage